duh-rpc/duh-go/README.md

 TODO: Streams

-TODO: RateLimit responses (So clients can implement standard fall back and retry mechanisms.)
+TODO: RateLimit responses (So clients can implement and retry mechanisms)

 ### FIN
 If you got this far, go look at the `demo/client.go` and `demo/service.go` for examples of how